nepenth/knowledge-base/README.md

 ### Development Tools <a name="development-tools"></a>
-The Development Tools category provides resources for software developers, covering a range of topics from data integration and debugging to version control and web scraping.
-This category includes guides, tutorials, and references for various tools and technologies to support the development process, organized into 8 subcategories for easy navigation.
+The Development Tools category provides resources for software development, including tools and guides for data integration, debugging, version control, and more.
+This category encompasses 8 subcategories, offering a range of technical information and solutions to support development projects from start to finish.
 *Subcategories: Data Integration, Debugging Tools, Ide Tools, Installation Guides, Monitoring Tools, Shell Scripting, Version Control, Web Scraping Tools*
 *Items: 14*